 What to avoid

 In 2D development, frequently accessed content and settings may be placed in the corners of a screen to make them easily accessible.
-However, in holographic apps, the corners of the user's field of view may be uncomfortable to access.
-In this case, the center of the field of view is the prime location for content.
+However, in holographic apps, content in the corners of the user's view may be uncomfortable to access.
+In this case, the center of the holographic frame is the prime location for content.

-The user may need to be guided to help locate important events or objects outside their field of view.
+The user may need to be guided to help locate important events or objects beyond their immediate view.
 You can use arrows, light trails, character head movement, thought bubbles, pointers, spatial sound, and voice prompts to help guide the user to important content in your app.

 It is recommended to not lock content to the screen for the user's comfort.
 If you need to keep content in view, place it in the world and make the content "tag-along" like the Start Menu.
-Content that gets pulled along with the user's field of view will feel more natural in the environment.
+Content that gets pulled along with the user's perspective will feel more natural in the environment.

-On HoloLens, holograms feel real when they fit within the field of view since they don't get cut off.
-Users will move in order to see the bounds of a hologram within their field of view.
-On HoloLens, it's important to simplify your UI to fit within the user's field of view and keep your focus on the main action.
-For immersive headsets, it's important to maintain the illusion of a persistent virtual world within the field of view.
+On HoloLens, holograms feel real when they fit within the holographic frame since they don't get cut off.
+Users will move in order to see the bounds of a hologram within the frame.
+On HoloLens, it's important to simplify your UI to fit within the user's view and keep your focus on the main action.
+For immersive headsets, it's important to maintain the illusion of a persistent virtual world within the device's field of view.